Towards Healthcare

 • The American Parkinson's Disease Association (APDA) says there are four FDA-approved medicines called Dopamine Agonists for treating Parkinson's disease in the U.S. These are Requip (ropinirole), Mirapex (pramipexole), Apokyn (apomorphine), and Neupro (rotigotine).
 Ropinirole and Pramipexole come in both long-acting and regular forms.
 Apomorphine is given through a vein injection and works quickly within 10 minutes in emergencies.
 So, if new medicines get approved for treating Parkinson's, it will also help this group of medicines to grow.

 As more effective treatments become available, more people are seeking help.
 This increased demand for treatment options is driving growth in the PD market.
 Companies that make these treatments can sell more products and invest more in research to make even better treatments in the future.
+But it's not just about treatments – better diagnosis tools are also making a difference.
+When doctors can identify PD earlier, they can start treatment sooner, which can slow down the progression of the disease and improve outcomes for patients.

 Difficulty in Early Diagnosis